 Self-acceptance allows the individual to experience a healthy relationship with the self.

 Note that self-acceptance does not mean that the individual refrains from evaluating his behavior.
 The individual does reflect on his behavior and is willing and motivated to make changes and improve the behavior, but the evaluation of the behavior is not taken personally or perceived as a threat to one’s self-worth.

 The Danger of Positive Psychology Interventions…

 Before assisting clients in achieving their goals and aspirations, it is crucial to address why a client wants to change something (see skill 7).
-Clients may wish to change their behavior or environment for self-approval related reasons, and without taking these reasons in close consideration, a practitioner may unintentionally prevent or even decrease well-being.
-From this perspective, cultivating self-acceptance can be considered a fundamental starting point of interventions that aim to achieve sustainable levels of well-being.
+Clients may wish to change their behavior or environment for self-approval related reasons, and without taking these reasons in close consideration, a practitioner may unintentionally prevent or even decrease wellbeing.

 This may be the most important positive psychology coaching skill, so I will explain this one extensively.

-In the scientific literature, the complex construct of well-being has been conceptualized in many different ways.
-Two of the most common conceptualizations of well-being in the field of Positive Psychology are subjective well-being (SWB) and psychological well-being (PWB) (Linley, Maltby, Wood, Osborne, & Hurling, 2009).
+In scientific literature, the complex construct of wellbeing has been conceptualized in many different ways.
+Two of the most common conceptualizations of wellbeing in the field of Positive Psychology are subjective wellbeing (SWB) and psychological wellbeing (PWB) (Linley, Maltby, Wood, Osborne, & Hurling, 2009).

 SWB refers to the evaluation of one’s life (Diener, 1984; see also Diener et al., 1999).
 In an informal context, SWB is often referred to as “happiness”.
 SWB involves 3 three core components: